ministryofjustice/bichard7-next-help/site/bichard-functionality/triggers/index.md

 ![Trigger list](image8.png)

-Click on the ‘Case’ tab and then click on the Reallocate Case button.
+Click on the 'Case' tab and then click on the Reallocate Case button.

 ![Reallocate case button](image9.png)